storacha/w3filecoin-infra/docs/architecture.md

 - Processor Stack
 - Data Stack

+TODO: Update diagram

 ![Architecture](./architecture.png)

 ## API Stack

-The w3filecoin API Stack exposes a HTTP API that both enables its to request `pieces` to be included into Filecoin deals and get status of a Filecoin deal, as well as to receive reports of aggregates that failed to land into a Filecoin Deal.
+The w3filecoin API Stack exposes a HTTP API that both enables storefront APIs to request `pieces` to be included into Filecoin deals and get status of a Filecoin deal, as well as to receive reports of aggregates that failed to land into a Filecoin Deal.

-TODO
+TODO complete this subsection

 - Post piece - w3filecoin is designed to enable multiple sources of CAR files to be easily integrated into the pipeline
   - parties with permissions to write into the system can do so
 - Report API for failed aggregates to land into Storage Providers?